cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 density) of constituent rocks are very well known compared to many other parameters of interest.
-Therefore, in areas where topographic stresses are a significant component of the total stress budget, these stresses may be used in conjuction with information on the deformational condition of a location to place quantitative constraints on other types of stresses and related parameters such as fault friction and pore fluid pressure.
+Therefore, in areas where topographic stresses are a significant component of the total stress budget, these stresses may be used in conjunction with information on the deformational condition of a location to place quantitative constraints on other types of stresses and related parameters such as fault friction and pore fluid pressure.